 Change the linetype to Score.

-I saved the layers in various shades of gray for ease of viewing on-screen and in file viewers.
-The angels that I cut and assembled as pictured above were cut mainly in white on 8.5″x11″ paper.
-Feel free to use what colors you’d like.
+I saved the layers in shades of gray for ease of viewing on-screen and in-file viewers.
+The angels I cut and assembled, as pictured above, were cut mainly in white on 8.5″x11″ paper.
+Feel free to use whatever colors you’d like.
 You may want to change the color on-screen at this point.